kaustubhk24/blog-portfolio/blog/2021-02-27-loops-python-example.md

 **Input Format**

-The first and only line contains the integer, n�.
+The first and only line contains the integer, n .

 **Constraints**